reinout/soliddjango/doc/source/part1/first_taste.rst

 IMG HERE fileref="images/first\_taste/it\_worked.png"

-*Reinout: ctrl-c for stopping, restart normally works* Django will keep running until you press Ctrl-c.
-Often you do not need to do this yourself,\
+*Reinout: ctrl-c for stopping, restart normally works*

-*do what yourself? press ctl-c?* however, because Django detects when you make changes to your project and restarts itself.
+Django will keep running until you press :kbd:`control-c`.
+Often you do not need to do this yourself, however, because Django detects when you make changes to your project and restarts itself.
 This is very handy during development.
 However in some cases, it cannot reliably restart, for instance when you make changes to the settings file.
 If you see that Django fails to restart, you can stop and restart it yourself.

-Working With Databases
+Working with databases
 ======================

 Django gives us a handy build-in admin interface for our database data.
 It's